-- WL 2201 (2).
-ITALY TODAY: CONTEMPORARY ITALIAN CULTURE AND INSTITUTIONS.Overview of contemporary Italian society, institutions, and traditions, from the role of the Church to the fashion industry.
-Prerequisites or corequisites: ITAL 1401, 1402, or 2401 and instructor approval. - WL 2343 (3).
-AFTER COMMUNISM.
-Examines changes in Russian and East European culture since the mid-1980s, when openness and restructuring prepared the ground for the fall of the Soviet Union. - WL 2395 (3).
+WL 2201 (2).
+ITALY TODAY: CONTEMPORARY ITALIAN CULTURE AND INSTITUTIONS.
+Overview of contemporary Italian society, institutions, and traditions, from the role of the Church to the fashion industry.
+Prerequisites or corequisites: ITAL 1401, 1402, or 2401 and instructor approval.

+WL 2343 (3).
+AFTER COMMUNI SM.
+Examines changes in Russian and East European culture since the mid-1980s, when openness and restructuring prepared the ground for the fall of the Soviet Union.

+WL 2395 (3).
 ITALIAN CULTURE.
-Significant aspects of Italian culture and thought, beginning with the age of Dante, are presented from poetry, prose, drama, journalism, architecture, the fine arts, music, and film. - WL 3301 (3).
+Significant aspects of Italian culture and thought, beginning with the age of Dante, are presented from poetry, prose, drama, journalism, architecture, the fine arts, music, and film.

+WL 3301 (3).
 SPANISH CULTURE AND THOUGHT.
-Significant aspects of Spanish culture are presented and illustrated by examples from Spain's history, music, art, architecture, literature folklore, and contemporary life. - WL 3302/CFB 3350/SOCI 3350/COMM 3302 (3).
+Significant aspects of Spanish culture are presented and illustrated by examples from Spain's history, music, art, architecture, literature folklore, and contemporary life.

+WL 3302 (3).
 ETHNOVIOLENCE: INTERDISCIPLINARY PERSPECTIVES.
-An introduction to ethnoviolence (violence or the threat of violence based on one's race, ethnicity, religion, gender, or sexual orientation) from a comparative, global, and critical framework that synthesizes sociology; colonial studies; communications; and ethnic, religious, historical, and gender studies. - WL 3303/CFA 3330/SPAN 3373 (3).
+Introduces ethnoviolence (violence or the threat of violence based on one's race, ethnicity, religion, gender, or sexual orientation) from a comparative, global, and critical framework that synthesizes sociology; colonial studies; communications; and ethnic, religious, historical, and gender studies.

+WL 3303 (3).
 TOPICS IN SPANISH CIVILIZATION.
-A topical exploration of Spanish culture and society, with particular emphasis on artistic and sociological aspects.
-The topic explored varies by instructor. - WL 3306 (3).
+Explores Spanish culture and society, with emphasis on artistic and sociological aspects.
+The topic explored varies by instructor.

+WL 3306 (3).
 CHICANO CULTURAL HERITAGE.
 A study of the Chicano/mestizo cultural identity in the Southwest.
-Includes readings from selected contemporary authors as well as from the early recorded contacts between Native Americans and their European conquerors. - WL 3307 (3).
+Includes readings from selected contemporary authors as well as from the early recorded contacts between Native Americans and their European conquerors.

+WL 3307 (3).
 THE BELLE ÉPOQUE.
 Through a series of lectures, readings, and visits, the course presents an in-depth study of society, culture, art, and literature in Paris and in the provinces.
+(SMU-in-Paris)

-(SMU-in-Paris) - WL 3308 (3).
+WL 3308 (3).
 INTRODUCTION TO GENERAL LINGUISTICS.
-This course is an introduction to the field of linguistics, which is concerned with the study of human language in the broadest sense. - WL 3309/CFA 3353 (3).
+Introduction to the field of linguistics, which is concerned with the study of human language in the broadest sense.

+WL 3309 (3).
 FRENCH CINEMA: 1945 TO THE PRESENT.
-Uses cultural studies theory to explore the evolution of the French national identity from the end of the Nazi occupation of France in 1945 to the present day. - WL 3310/CF 3390/FILM 3310 (3).
+Uses cultural studies theory to explore the evolution of the French national identity from the end of the Nazi occupation of France in 1945 to the present day.

+WL 3310 (3).
 TRANSNATIONAL CHINESE CINEMA.
 Introduces films produced in the People's Republic, Taiwan, and Hong Kong.
 In considering cinema as a sign system for the construction of sociocultural and aesthetic meanings, this course examines different national identities and film genres.
-Students learn to understand non-Western cultural texts and to analyze cinematic representations. - WL 3312 (3).
-WOMEN IN MODERN CHINA.
-Critical examination, from literary and gender perspectives, of the lives and roles of the 20th century Chinese women, including works from major women writers. - WL 3320 (3).
-POSTWAR JAPAN: CULTURE AND SOCIETY.
-Students gain a critical knowledge of postwar Japanese society and culture by examining issues that have shaped contemporary Japan from the perspectives of such disciplines as history, sociology, anthropology, and cultural studies, including literary works and films. - WL 3322 (3).
-MODERN JAPANESE NOVELS IN TRANSLATION.
-Students study a number of Japanese novels, from Shimazaki Toson's "The Broken Commandment" (1906) to Yoshimoto Banana's "Kitchen" (1988).
-Each student is required to give a talk on at least one novel, which may be developed into the essay that is a major component of assessment.
-Students' presentation and participation in the discussion in class, together with short critical comments on other students' talks. form the basis for continuous assessment. - WL 3323/CFA 3320/HIST 2323 (3).
-RUSSIAN CULTURE.
-Significant aspects of Russian thought and culture at its various stages of development are presented and illustrated by examples from literature, folklore, prose, drama, journalism, architecture, the fine arts, and music. - WL 3325/CF 3365 (3).
-PERSPECTIVE ON MODERN CHINA.
-Survey of China in the 20th century in terms of cultural trends, literature, and cinema.
-Stresses the interactions between
+Students learn to understand non-Western cultural texts and to analyze cinematic representations.